 Located in Effingham, the Kluthe Center for Higher Education and Technology serves more than 2,000 students each year.
-Students can choose from more than 100 general education, transfer, and career/ technical courses that are offered during the day, evening and weekend.
+Students can choose from general education, Transfer Ready, and Workforce Ready courses that are offered during the day, evening and weekend.
 The Kluthe Center is one of the largest extension centers in the state and is located at 1204 Network Centre Blvd., off of I-57/70 and exit 162.

-The two-story, 24,000-square-foot structure houses four full-time programs - practical nursing, associate degree in nursing, physical therapist assistant and massage therapy.
-Massage clinics are held weekly as part of the student training process.
-The Certified Nurse Assistant Program, and the 4-week truck driving school are available in the Effingham community.
+The two-story, 24,000-square-foot structure houses full-time programs including: practical nursing, associate degree in nursing, physical therapist assistant, massage therapy, business administration, criminal justice and public safety telecommunicator.
+The certified nurse assistant program is also offered at the center.

 Students may also complete several other certificates or degrees by taking classes only at the Kluthe Center or with a combination of online courses.
-The center has seven classrooms, a multi-media lab for distance education classes, a nursing lab, a physical therapist assistant/massage therapy lab, a science lab, a conference room, a student lounge, five computer labs, a resource room, and 15 offices.
+The center has seven classrooms, a multi-media lab for distance education classes, nursing labs, a physical therapist assistant/massage therapy lab, a science lab, a conference room, a student lounge, computer labs, a resource room, and several offices.

-Students can register for classes, meet with a counselor, complete assessment, use library resources and meet with a tutor at the Kluthe Center.
-Online proctoring and photo IDs are also available.
-GED, English as a Second Language, Pathways alternative high school courses are also offered at the Center.

-The Community and Professional Programs offers Community Learning, College for YOUth, and Traffic Safety classes at the center.
-Classrooms and labs are also used for trainings and meetings by area businesses and community organizations.
+Students can register for classes, meet with a counselor, complete assessment, obtain a student ID and use library resources at the Kluthe Center.
+Tutoring and online test proctoring services are also available.
+Adult Education offers GED, English as a Second Language, Pathways alternative high school courses, basic computer and food service sanitation courses.
+Classrooms and labs are also used for trainings and meetings by area business and community organizations.